googleapis/ruby-spanner-activerecord/examples/rails/README.md

     ```

 ### Update database.yml to use Cloud Spanner.
-After we have a Cloud Spanner instance running, we'll need a few variables:
+After the Cloud Spanner instance is running, you'll need a few variables:
 * Cloud project id
 * Cloud Spanner instance id, such as `test-instance`
 * Database name, such as `blog_dev`